LazySloth322/Python-music-bot/README.md

 # __WORK IN PROGRESS__

 # About
-Multiserver python-based discord bot for listening YouTube videos.
+Multiserver python-based discord bot for listening SoundCloud tracks.
 This bot have dynamic music queue and support playlists up to 250 tracks.

 Interface: RU
 Logging: ENG